Thursday, 28 February 2013

 ...is offering a tipping service whereby members pay a £149 fee in return for Cassini's selection's, which are mainly draws and various Unders markets on socer matches.

-Fact (from prospectus): As the name implies, the XX Draw Selections are matches where my ratings suggest that the draw price is overpriced, and thus value.
+Fact (from prospectus): As the name implies, the XX Draw Selections are matches where my ratings suggest that the draw price is too high (underpriced), and thus value.
 The draw.
 Backing unders should also be profitable, but this is a draw service and how you play the selections is up to subscribers and their tolerance for risk.
 As I say in the prospectus, quite clearly: "Risk-tolerant investors can thus choose to back the draw, while more risk-averse investors can back the Under 2.5 goals only, or blend the two investments."

 Also, small correction - most subscribers paid a bargain £99 - returning subscribers from 2011-12 got this rate, as did early-birds subscribing before July if I remember rightly.